pbnath/kubernetes-the-hard-way/docs/03-client-tools.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQD......8+08b vagrant@master-1
 ```

-Move public key of master to all other VMs
+Move public key of master to all other VMs.
+Copy the output of the command above when you run it and use it to edit the command below.
+Then from your main workstation, do `vagrant ssh ...` replacing `...` with each of the four other VMs, and at each add the public key:

 ```
 $cat >> ~/.ssh/authorized_keys <<EOF